This page contains information that is no longer current but remains on our site for reference purposes.

 Temporary Protected Status Extended for Salvadorans

-Current Salvadoran TPS beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs through March 12, 2012.
-U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible within the 60-day re-registration period.
-Although the Federal Register notice erroneously states that re-registration applications must be filed January 9, 2012 through March 9, 2012, USCIS will accept applications filed January 9, 2012 through March 12, 2012.
-USCIS is working to correct the public information on the re-registration filing dates.
+Current Salvadoran beneficiaries seeking to extend their TPS status must re-register during the 60-day re-registration period that runs from May 30, 2013, through July 29, 2013.
+U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to register as soon as possible once the 60-day re-registration period begins.
+Applications will not be accepted before May 30, 2013.

-Additional information on TPS for El Salvador, including guidance on the application process and eligibility, is available online at http://www.uscis.gov/tps.
-Further details on this extension of TPS for El Salvador, including the application requirements and procedures, will appear in a Federal Register notice scheduled for publication on January 11, 2012.
+Additional information on TPS for El Salvador, including guidance on the application process and eligibility, is available online at www.uscis.gov/tps.
+Further details on this extension of TPS for El Salvador, including the application requirements and procedures, appear in a Federal Register notice (PDF) published on May 30, 2013.